 The Gender Pay Gap Information Act 2021, effective from 31st May 2022, amends the Employment Equality Act 1998.
 It mandates certain employers to report and publish data on employee pay, categorised by gender, to highlight any existing gender pay gaps.
 This information will be published annually.

-Pay Equity focuses on ensuring that any differences in pay between men and women performing the same job are not due to gender.
+The Pay Equity focuses on ensuring that any differences in pay between men and women performing the same job are not due to gender.
 In other words, individuals in identical roles should receive equal pay regardless of gender.

 On the other hand, the Gender Pay Gap is a measure of pay differences across an entire organisation, based on average earnings.
 It doesn't account for the specific roles employees hold or the gender distribution within the organisation.